Jmac217/hugotest/content/posts/Using-GraphQL-and-Express-js-to-Query-Users-from-MySQL-Database/index.md

 +++
-title = "Using GraphQL and Express.js to Query Users from MySQL Database" date = "2023-01-09T20:54:30-06:00" author = ""
+title = "Using GraphQL and Express.js to Query Users from a MySQL Database" date = "2023-01-09T20:54:30-06:00" author = ""
 authorTwitter = "" #do not include @